tlaplus/vscode-tlaplus/README.md

 ## Requirements

-In order to run various TLA<sup>+</sup> tools, you need Java 8 or higher installed.
+In order to run various TLA<sup>+</sup> tools, you need Java 8 or higher (Java 11 is recommended) installed.
 If it's not your default Java SDK, configure the proper Java Home path in the extension settings.

 ## Commands